What to Look for When Buying a Used US Tech CNC Machine

 Are used US Tech machines reliable?

 Yes.
 US Tech machines are built around heavy meehanite castings, industry-standard Fanuc (or Mitsubishi/Siemens) controls, and proven mechanical components.
 With reasonable maintenance, they regularly deliver 15-plus years of productive service.
-The Taiwanese machine tool industry is widely respected for producing rigid, dependable equipment at value-oriented price points.
+Taiwan is widely respected for rigid, dependable machine tools at value-oriented price points.

 What CNC control does US Tech use?

-Most US Tech machines on the used market ship with Fanuc controls, typically 0i-MF or 0i-MD on VMCs and 0i-TF on turning centers.
+Most used US Tech machines ship with Fanuc controls, typically 0i-MF or 0i-MD on VMCs and 0i-TF on turning centers.
 Larger bridge mills often carry Fanuc 31i or 32i.
-Some units were configured with Mitsubishi M70/M80 or Siemens 828D based on dealer specification.
-Confirm the control before purchase to ensure compatibility with your shop’s programming and operator skill set.
+Some units were configured with Mitsubishi M70/M80 or Siemens 828D based on dealer spec.
+Confirm the control before purchase for compatibility with your shop’s programming and operator skill set.

 What should I inspect before buying a used US Tech?